 The accuracy of forecast cash flows is subject to a high degree of uncertainty in volatile market conditions.
 In such circumstances, management retests goodwill for impairment more frequently than once a year when indicators of impairment exist to ensure that the assumptions on which the cash flow forecasts are based continue to reflect current market conditions and management's best estimate of future business prospects and these can be found in note 13.

 (f) Changes in accounting policies

-There is only one new accounting standard adopted during 2020, which affects the financial statements.
+There were no new accounting standards or interpretations adopted during 2021, that had a significant effect on the financial statements.